Neurogenic Bladder in Children

 What are the symptoms of neurogenic bladder?

-The symptoms of neurogenic bladder sometimes look like other conditions or medical problems.
-Always see your baby's health care provider for a diagnosis.
+The symptoms of neurogenic bladder sometimes look like other conditions or health problems.
+Always see your baby's healthcare provider for a diagnosis.

 How is a neurogenic bladder diagnosed?

-In addition to a complete medical history and physical exam, tests to diagnose neurogenic bladder may include:
+Your baby’s healthcare provider will take a medical history and give your baby a physical exam.
+Other tests used to diagnose neurogenic bladder may include:

 Urodynamic study.
 During this study, your child's bladder will be filled with saline so that the bladder volume and pressure may be measured.
 The tone or amount of contraction of the bladder can also be determined.

 What is the treatment for a neurogenic bladder?

 Your baby’s healthcare provider will figure out the best treatment plan for your baby based on:

 Your baby’s age, overall health, and health history

 How well your baby can handle certain medicines, treatments, or therapies